 The minor therefore offers a broad range of courses allowing students to select cross-disciplinary electives suitable to forming a broadly conceived program of study.

-Beyond its broader educational and civic value, a minor in Democratic Studies offers preparation for a range of career interests, from politics, law, and public policy to education, social work, journalism, media, and public interest advocacy.
+Beyond its broader educational and civic value, a minor in Democracy Studies offers preparation for a range of career interests, from politics, law, and public policy to education, social work, journalism, media, and public interest advocacy.
 Students pursuing careers in STEM may find a minor in Democracy Studies to be useful preparation for the ethical and professional challenges awaiting them in the marketplace.
-A minor in Democratic Studies also provides a compelling interdisciplinary topical focus for students interested in pursuing graduate study in the social sciences and humanities.
+A minor in Democracy Studies also provides a compelling interdisciplinary topical focus for students interested in pursuing graduate study in the social sciences and humanities.

 Application to the Democracy Studies Minor

-Interested students must complete the Democracy Minor Map and return it to the Program Administrator (elizabethshen@uchicago.edu) to declare their intention to pursue the minor, no later than Spring Quarter of their third year.
+Interested students must complete the Democracy Minor Map and return it to Program Administrator Annie Diamond (anniediamond@uchicago.edu) to declare their intention to pursue the minor, no later than Spring Quarter of their third year.
 The Program Administrator will contact the student to let them know if they have been approved, upon which the student should submit the approval to their College adviser for the latter’s approval during the quarter.
 Note that students may be given credit for approved courses taken before declaring the minor.

 Summary of Minor Requirements